007revad/Synology_HDD_db/README.md

 - The idea for this script came from a comment made by Empyrealist on the Synology subreddit.
 - Thanks for the assistance from Alex_of_Chaos on the Synology subreddit.
 - Thanks to dwabraxus and aferende for help detecting connected expansion units.
+- Thanks to bartoque on the Synology subreddit for the tip on making the script download the latest release from github.